wso2/docs-ei/en/micro-integrator/docs/setup/deployment/deploying_wso2_ei.md

 ## Cluster coordination

-Most of the integration flows are stateless and don't actually require coordination when there is more than a single instance of the server running.
-However, the following set of artifacts requires coordination among themselves when deployed in more than a single instance of the server.
+Most of the integration artifacts in your deployment are stateless and don't actually require coordination when there is more than a single instance of the server running.
+However, the following set of artifacts require coordination among themselves when deployed in more than a single instance of the server.

 -   Scheduled Tasks
 -   Message Processors